Buffered Streaming Graph Partitioning: Buffered Graph Partitioning

-\subsubsection{Multilevel Fennel}
+\subsubsection{Multilevel Fennel.}

 We now explain our multilevel algorithm to partition the model $\mathcal{B}$.
-Our \emph{coarsening} phase is an adapted version of the size-constraint label propagation approach implemented within KaHIP.
+Our \emph{coarsening} phase is an adapted version of the size-constraint label propagation approach \cite{pcomplexnetworksviacluster}.
 To be self-contained, we shortly outline the coarsening approach and then show how to modify it to be able to handle artificial nodes.
 To compute a graph hierarchy, the algorithm computes a size-constrained clustering on each level and contract that to obtain the next level.
 The clustering is contracted by replacing each cluster by a single node, and the process is repeated recursively until the graph becomes small enough.
 This hierarchy is then used by the algorithm.
 Due to the way we define contraction, it ensures that a partition of a coarse graph corresponds to a partition of all the finer graphs in the hierarchy with the same edge-cut and balance.
 Note that cluster contraction is an aggressive coarsening strategy.
 In contrast to matching-based approaches, it enables us to drastically shrink the size of irregular networks.
 The intuition behind this technique is that a clustering of the graph (one hopes) contains many edges running inside the clusters and only a few edges running between clusters, which is favorable for the~edge~cut~objective.

 The algorithm to compute clusters is based on \emph{label propagation}~\cite{labelpropagationclustering} and avoids large clusters by using a \emph{size constraint}, as described in~\cite{pcomplexnetworksviacluster}.
 For a graph with $n$ nodes and $m$ edges, one round of size-constrained label propagation can be implemented to run in $O(n+m)$ time.
 Initially, each node is in its own cluster/block, \ie the initial block ID of a node is set to its node ID.
 The algorithm then works in rounds.
 In each round, all the nodes of the graph are traversed.
 When a node $v$ is visited, it is \emph{moved} to the block that has the strongest connection to $v$, \ie it is moved to the cluster $V_i$ that maximizes $\omega(\{(v, u) \mid u \in N(v) \cap V_i \})$.
 Ties are broken randomly.
-The process is repeated until the process has converged.
 We perform at most $L$ rounds, where $L$ is a tuning~parameter.